 - The Office (US): In the ninth season, Jim decides to become the co-founder of a new business in Philadelphia.

 - The Big Bang Theory: Penny aspires to become an actress, a TV or film star if possible.
 She works as a waitress and goes to auditions.
 She had a role in a commercial once, but other than that — no big luck so far.
+She gave up her pursuit of acting in later seasons (after quitting the Cheesecake Factory in an attempt to devote her full efforts to acting for a time that ultimately fell through) and got a job as a saleswoman at a pharmaceutical company where Bernadette works.
+At least once it is mentioned that the skills she picked up as an aspiring actress seemed to be transferable.

 - Hannah is an aspiring writer from Michigan who has moved to New York to pursue her dreams.
 At the beginning of the show she's still receiving financial support from her parents, but they cut her off in the pilot.
 She has a string of various jobs and later gets an e-book deal.